dotnet/docs/docs/core/diagnostics/eventsource-instrumentation.md

 **This article applies to: ✔️** .NET Core 3.1 and later versions **✔️** .NET Framework 4.5 and later versions

-In the [Getting Started guide](./eventsource-getting-started.md) we showed how to create a minimal EventSource and collect events in a trace file.
+The [Getting Started guide](./eventsource-getting-started.md) showed you how to create a minimal EventSource and collect events in a trace file.
 This tutorial will cover more detail creating events using <xref:System.Diagnostics.Tracing.EventSource?displayProperty=nameWithType>.

 ## A minimal EventSource